nazmulidris/developerlife.com/_posts/2024-07-10-rust-async-cancellation-safety-tokio.md

 author: Nazmul Idris
 date: 2024-07-10 15:00:00+00:00
 excerpt: |
-  This tutorial is a deep dive into the concept of cancellation safety in async code using Tokio and Rust.
-It affects the tokio::select! macro, and what happens to the racing futures that don't win.
+    This tutorial, video, and repo are a deep dive into the concept of cancellation safety in async code using Tokio and Rust.
+It affects the `tokio::select!` macro, and what happens to the racing `Future`s that don't win.
 The examples provided here, along with the video, will go over both code that is is cancellation safe and code that is not.
 These examples reflect real-world patterns, and are a generalized form of them.
 layout: post
 categories:
   - Rust